-Instructors will have classroom rules and expectations that are not published in the handbook.
-All expectations must be met.
+Instructors will have classroom rules and expectations that are not published in the in the Catalog.
+All expectations must be followed.
+All Policies are also on the MWI Student Portal, when you login it states you will comply with all policies and review updated policies.